AlexsLemonade/scpca-downstream-analyses/README.md

 The default clustering here is Louvain clustering with a nearest neighbors parameter of 10.
 Cluster assignments are stored in the `SingleCellExperiment` object returned by the workflow.

-This pipeline is complementary to the [scpca-nf workflow](https://github.com/AlexsLemonade/scpca-nf) where single-cell/single-nuclei gene expression data is mapped and quantified using [alevin-fry](https://alevin-fry.readthedocs.io/en/latest/).
-For more information on the this pre-processing, please see the [ScPCA Portal docs](https://scpca.readthedocs.io/en/latest/).

-Note that R 4.1.2 is required for running our pipeline, along with Bioconductor 3.14.
+**Note** that R 4.1 is required for running our pipeline, along with Bioconductor 3.14.
-Package dependencies for the analysis workflows in this repository are managed using [`renv`](https://rstudio.github.io/renv/index.html).
+Package dependencies for the analysis workflows in this repository are managed using [`renv`](https://rstudio.github.io/renv/index.html), and `renv` must be installed locally prior to running the workflow.

 # Running the analysis workflows